About the Journal

 Open Access Statement

 BHTY is an open access journal which means that all content is freely available without charge to the user or their institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
-This is in accordance with the BOAI definition of open access.

 Authors around the globe are invited to submit manuscripts in the following categories: